yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 ### **What Is Rest Operator?**

-> - It consists of three dots (...) which collects all remaining elements into an array.
+> - It consists of three dots (...) which collect all remaining elements into an array.

 ```
 Example_1: